boisgera/MEDIANE/README.md

   - It is free and doesn't require any registration.

-  - It is *sandboxed* and *ephemeral*: you can't break anything (or rather if you do, it doesn't matter) and the data that you create is deleted shortly after the end of your session.
+  - You can't break anything
+    (or rather if you do, it doesn't matter)

+  - The data that you create is deleted shortly after the end of your session.

 [![](https://img.shields.io/badge/launch-Try%20Jupyter!-blue.svg)][Try Jupyter!]